 This novel, set at the end of the eighteenth century, shows that cowboys were as much invented in Wales as in Wyoming.

-The author, born in Wrexham, can trace his Welsh roots to the Lleyn Penisula, to Montgomeryshire and to Carmarthenshire.
+Neil Thomas was born in Wrexham and can trace his Welsh roots to the Lleyn Penisula, to Montgomeryshire and to Carmarthenshire.